 Needle types used by these machines depend on the make, but compared to other sewing machine mechanisms, vibrating shuttle requires needles with a larger eye, which usually means thicker needles.
 So if your machine is skipping stitches, try a thicker needle, or a top stitch needle that has a larger eye than a regular one.

 Singer VS machines take “standard domestic” needles, that’s type 15×1, a.k.a.
 2020, HAx1 or 130/705H.
 They come in many varieties, including “top stitch” which have a larger eye.

-Jones CS machines take “Jones” needles, that’s type 127×1, which is very rare.
+Jones CS machines come in two variants: some take 15×1 needles, while others take “Jones” needles, that’s type 128×1, which is very rare.
 But you can also use a modern substitute: industrial needles DBx1 from Schmetz.
-Make sure they are from Schmetz rather than Organ because the scarf on Organ needles is 0.3mm thinner which is enough to make it skip stitches.
-The scarf is the thick bit at the top of a needle that goes into the needle clamp.
+Make sure they are from Schmetz rather than Organ because the shank on Organ needles is thinner which is enough to make it skip stitches.
+The shank is the thick bit at the top of a needle that goes into the needle clamp.

 Both types of vibrating shuttle machines come in two sizes: full size with the bed length of 14″, and 3/4 size with a 12″ bed (measurements are approximate).
 In Europe, those two sizes were quite well standardised, so machines of different makes would usually fit into the same cases and treadles.
 But it’s best to always check to be sure, because the machines made by White in the USA had very different dimensions, for example.